EnjaeAntonio/temp-convert-tutorial/README.md

 ## Step 4: JavaScript

 Now the real fun begins, the JavaScript!
 The code is really simple and only requires a couple of if else statements!
-If you aren't familiar with JavaScript, the "onEvent" is a shorthand for addEventListener.

 ## Explaining the script

 First we declare variables by using a similiar naming convention to our classes, and identifying that class.
 To make life easier, I declared the users input by adding ```.value``` and to make sure that our users input is in fact a number, I used ```!isNaN(userInput)```, you can also use ```isNumber(userInput)```.
 The easiest part of the script is grabbing whether the user clicked celcius or fahrenheit.
 We do that by adding .checked to the end of our variable.
-So if fahrenheit is checked > convert celcius to fahrenheit and if celcius is checked > convert fahrenheit to celcius.
+So if fahrenheit.checked > convert celcius to fahrenheit and if celcius.checked > convert fahrenheit to celcius.

 ```JavaScript
 function onEvent(event, selector, callback) {